Timeline of Bienne made Glycine watches, the evolution of watchmaking from 1914 to 2020

 Unfortunately during the same show in 1973 the TU 144 crashed while making a show flight which was a turning point for SSTs.
 It negatively affected both investors and raised public concerns for the SSTs.
 Minds shifted due to the sonic-boom, take-off noise and pollution these SSTs were causing.
 This, along with funding problems has caused the American Senate to cancel the Boeing SST project.

 Glycine, heavily involved in American airspace with its flagship watch Airman opted for Boeing 2707 to diversify its classic design.
 In 1967 Glycine manufactured the Airman SST models with the Boeing 2707 case-back engraving.
-Unfortunately after funding has ceased, the American SST project was left as a commemoration on our beloved timepieces.
+Unfortunately after funding has ceased, the American SST project was left as a commemoration on these timepieces.
 In the meantime Concorde had to improve the addressed concerns for the SST and had to wait several more years until the first scheduled flights in 1976.

 With ups and downs, overall the SST was the dream of mankind which came through and made it also into our watches.
 This is the background story of our Glycine Airman SST ( aka 'Pumpkin' ) case-back markings.

-Watch the video how the public perceived SST in 1967 Americas and what was expected from the future.
+Watch the video below how the public perceived SST in 1967 Americas and what was expected from the future.

 The origins of the Glycine Airman SST case-back markings : Boeing 2707